wp-plugins/instantsearch-for-woocommerce/readme.txt

 1. World-class autocomplete dropdown with WooCommerce products and popular searches.
 2. WordPress compatible dashboard to see insights and customize the widget.
-3. Full text search with "did-you-mean" typo correction and search terms highlight - full page
+3. Full text search with "did-you-mean", typo correction and search terms highlight - full page
-4. Full text search with "did-you-mean" typo correction and search terms highlight - zoom
+4. Full text search with "did-you-mean", typo correction and search terms highlight - zoom